Maritime history of Scotland: Famous ships

-The River Clyde was at one time the greatest shipbuilding centre in the world (some 30,000 ships were constructed there in the 19th and 20th centuries) and unsurprisingly many famous ships were built in Scotland.
+In the 19th and 20th centuries, the River Clyde had been a very important place in the world for building ships, with about 30,000 ships being built there.

 Great Michael

 The Great Michael was launched in 1511.
 She weighed 1,000 tons, was 240 feet (73 m) in length, was manned by 1,000 seamen and 120 gunners and was then the largest ship in Europe (according to the chronicler Lindsay of Pitscottie).
 She had Sir Andrew Wood as quartermaster and Robert Barton as skipper.
 The ship was sold to France in 1514.

 Cutty Sark

 The Cutty Sark was a clipper ship built in 1869 in Dumbarton, Scotland, to carry 600 tons of cargo.
 She raced the Thermopylae and other clippers in the tea trade from China and later in the wool trade from Australia.
 She was capable of sailing at over 17 kn.
 Built as a full-rigged ship, she spent her final trading years as a barquentine.
 She was dismasted in 1916 but restored in 1922 then used as a training ship.
 Cutty Sark was taken over by a preservation society in 1952 and moved to Greenwich.
 In 2007 she was damaged by fire during restoration work but is to be repaired.